easegress-io/easegress/doc/cookbook/resilience.md

     kind: Proxy
 ```

-By default, the wait duration between two attempts is `waitDuration`, but this can be changed by specify `backOffPolicy` and `randomizationFactor`.
+By default, the wait duration between two attempts is `waitDuration`, but this can be changed by specifying `backOffPolicy` and `randomizationFactor`.

 ```yaml
     - name: policy-example